• AR_Bailey Profile image 6

 Bio

-Shawn Bailey is a Métis artist, designer, and researcher whose work explores how Indigenous knowledge can shape contemporary design and pedagogy.
-He lives and works on an island in Lake of the Woods in Northwestern Ontario, where place, material, and story influence his teaching, research, and creative work.
+Shawn Bailey is a Métis artist, architect, and researcher whose work explores how Indigenous knowledge can shape contemporary design and pedagogy.
+His teaching, research, and creative practice are deeply influenced by place, material, and story.

-Bailey is a recipient of the Association of Collegiate Schools of Architecture (ASCA) New Faculty Teaching Award and the Canadian Centre for Architecture Indigenous Design Fellowship.
-His approach to teaching and collaboration with community partners has also been recognized by the University of Manitoba’s Indigenous community, reflecting his commitment to integrating Indigenous perspectives into education and design.
+He is a recipient of the Association of Collegiate Schools of Architecture (ASCA) New Faculty Teaching Award and the Canadian Centre for Architecture Indigenous Design Fellowship.
+His work has also been recognized by the University of Manitoba’s Indigenous community for its commitment to integrating Indigenous perspectives into education and design.

-Through his work as an educator, researcher, and practitioner, Bailey aims to expand how architecture is understood, taught, and practiced, honouring Indigenous knowledge while fostering design futures that are both innovative and deeply connected to place.
+Through his practice as an educator, architect, and maker, Bailey aims to honour Indigenous knowledge while fostering design futures that are innovative and deeply connected to place.

 Selected Publications